open5e/open5e/source/equipment/magic-items/ring-of-x-ray-vision.rst

 -  You can see invisible creatures and objects, as well as see into the Ethereal Plane, out to a range of 120 feet.

-The eyes on the robe can’t be closed or averted.
+The eyes on the robe can't be closed or averted.
 Although you can close or avert your own eyes, you are never considered to be doing so while wearing this robe.